 5.1.
-Selective MVE in Acrobot
+Selective MVE Avoids Catastrophic Failure

 In this section, we apply the planning algorithm described above, which we call selective MVE, to Acrobot.
 We compare selective MVE using learned variance to standard MVE, DQN with no model-based updates, and selective MVE using the true squared error (given by an oracle) to weight its rollouts.
-The results, presented in Figure 5, show that selective MVE under capacity constraints (models with 4 and 16 hidden units) not only matches the asymptotic performance of DQN, effectively avoiding planning failures, but is also more sample-efficient than the DQN baseline.
+The results, presented in Figure 5, show that selective MVE under capacity constraints (models with 4 and 16